openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the Wallet requires the Verifier to encrypt the Request Object, it SHOULD use the `jwks` or `jwks_uri` parameter within the `wallet_metadata` parameter to pass the public key for the input to the key agreement.
 Other mechanisms to pass the encryption key can be used as well.
 If the Wallet requires an encrypted Authorization Response, it SHOULD specify supported encryption algorithms using the `authorization_encryption_alg_values_supported` and `authorization_encryption_enc_values_supported` parameters.

-Additionally, if the `client_id_scheme` value permits signed Request Objects, the Wallet SHOULD list supported cryptographic algorithms for securing the Request Object through the `request_object_signing_alg_values_supported` parameter.
-Conversely, the Wallet MUST NOT include this parameter if the `client_id_scheme` precludes signed Request Objects.
+Additionally, if the supports signed Request Objects, the Wallet SHOULD list supported cryptographic algorithms for securing the Request Object through the `request_object_signing_alg_values_supported` parameter.
+Conversely, the Wallet MUST NOT include this parameter if signed Request Objects are not supported.

 The following is a non-normative example of a request: